vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Activation Function.md

 	The output range of an activation function can be important to consider, for a variety of factors.

-	It's range can affect the scale of gradients during [[backward propagation]] leading to exploding or vanishing gradients, the numerical stability, and the interpretability of an activation function (some, such as [[softmax]], can be seen as a probability).
+	It's range can affect the scale of gradients during [[Backpropagation]] leading to exploding or vanishing gradients, the numerical stability, and the interpretability of an activation function (some, such as [[softmax]], can be seen as a probability).

 3. Monotonicity